Jane Wyatt: Stage and film

-Other film appearances included Gentleman's Agreement with Gregory Peck, None but the Lonely Heart with Cary Grant, Boomerang with Dana Andrews, and Our Very Own with Farley Granger.
+In 1939 Wyatt hadn’t yet achieved her greatest fame when she appeared at Denver's legendary Elitch Theatre as the leading lady for the summer stock season, opposite Donald Woods.
+Her next film appearances included Gentleman's Agreement with Gregory Peck, None but the Lonely Heart with Cary Grant, Boomerang with Dana Andrews, and Our Very Own with Farley Granger.
 Wyatt co-starred in the crime dramas Pitfall and House by the River, and with Randolph Scott in a Western, Canadian Pacific.
 She played the wife of Gary Cooper in the war story Task Force.

 Her film career suffered due to her outspoken opposition to Senator Joseph McCarthy, the chief figure in the anti-Communist investigations of that era, and was temporarily derailed for having assisted in hosting a performance by the Bolshoi Ballet during the Second World War, though it was at the request of President Franklin D. Roosevelt.
 Wyatt returned to her roots on the New York stage for a time and appeared in such plays as Lillian Hellman's The Autumn Garden, opposite Fredric March.

 Television

 For many people, Wyatt is best remembered as Margaret Anderson on Father Knows Best, which aired from 1954 to 1960.
 She played opposite Robert Young as the devoted wife and mother of the Anderson family in the small town of Springfield.
 This role won consecutive Emmy Awards for her in 1958, 1959 and 1960 for best actress in a comedy series.
 After Father Knows Best, Wyatt guest-starred in several other series.